MattHodge/matthodge.github.io/_drafts/2016-01-17-chatops-on-windows-with-hubot-and-powershell.md

   $env:NODE_TLS_REJECT_UNAUTHORIZED = '0'
 {% endhighlight %}

-* You can store the environment variable in the `config.json` file that we generate during the Hubot installation, which the  `Hubot-PowerShell` module will load before starting the bot.
+* You can store the environment variable in the `config.json` file that we generate during the Hubot installation, which the  `PoshHubot` module will load before starting the bot.

 ### Bot Brain